agunter7/Space_Invaders_Arcade_Emulator/README.md

 8080 Disassembler - Use disassemble.sh

 # Assumptions
-Clock speed is 2 MHz (or 0.5μs clock period).
+1) Clock speed is 2 MHz (or 0.5μs clock period).
 The 8080 is capable of up to 3.125 MHz, but this was seemingly not a common occurrence.
+2) One clock period marks a CPU "state".
+A single instruction constitutes multiple states throughout its execution.